Ar2Bcoded/random-stuff/README.md

 # random-stuff
-small things in one place
+Small things in one place.
+I'm a beginner.